jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

       (B) that have always been situated in New Zealand or have had tax levied on them as described in subparagraph (ii); and (C) the supply of which is not a taxable supply; and (b) at the time of registration or at a later time, the person or, if the person is a member of a partnership, the partnership uses the goods or services for making taxable supplies.
-(2) The person or partnership, as applicable, may make an adjustment under sections 21 and 21A, treating as the first adjustment period, the period that—
+(2) The person or partnership, as applicable, may make an adjustment under sections 20G, 21, and 21A, as applicable, treating as the first adjustment period, the period that—
   (a) starts on the date of the acquisition of the goods or services; and (b) ends on the first balance date that falls after the events referred to in subsection (1)(b).
 (3) For the purposes of this section,—